Alfred Restieaux: Trading in the Marshall Islands

-In 1867 Restieaux was foreman of a Guano excavation operation at McKean Island, in the Phoenix Islands (which is now part of Kiribati).
-Towards the end of 1867 he was a passenger on the brig Kamehameka going to Honolulu for a vacation.
-At this time Ben Pease was the captain of the schooner the Blossom and trading in coconut and coconut oil in the Marshall Islands.
-As trading was good, in late 1867 Pease sent George Bridges, his mate, to Honolulu to ask Mr. C. A. Williams, the owner of the Blossom, to supply another schooner and to engage someone to take charge of the trading station at Ponape atoll (now known as Pohnpei).
+In 1867 Restieaux was foreman of a Guano excavation operation at McKean Island, in the Phoenix Islands (which is now a part of Kiribati).
+Towards the end of 1867, he was a passenger on the brig Kamehameka going to Honolulu for a vacation.
+At this time, Ben Pease was the captain of the schooner the Blossom, trading in coconut and coconut oil in the Marshall Islands.
+As trading was good, in late 1867, Pease sent George Bridges, his mate, to Honolulu to ask Mr. C. A. Williams, the owner of the Blossom, to supply another schooner and to engage someone to take charge of the trading station at Ponape atoll (now known as Pohnpei).
 Williams engaged Restieaux for the position on Ponape and sent the schooner Malolo under Captain Bridges.
 The Malolo arrived at Mili Atoll on 1 March 1868.
 Instead of going to Ponape, Restieaux was put in charge of the Mili station.
 After nine months Williams sold his firm to Glover Dow & Co. of Shanghai.
 Mr. Williams wrote to Restieaux telling him he was to look to Glover Dow & Co for his pay – Restieaux was never paid as the company became insolvent.

-Restieaux then traded as agent for Ben Pease on Ponape atoll, although that venture failed.
-In August 1871 Restieaux sailed with Bully Hayes on the Leonora and landed on Pingelap atoll where he traded as agent for Hayes until May 1872.
+Restieaux then traded as an agent for Ben Pease on Ponape atoll, although that venture failed.
+In August 1871, he sailed with Bully Hayes on the Leonora and landed on Pingelap atoll, where he traded as agent for Hayes until May 1872.
 Bully Hayes gave Restieaux a promissory note payable three months from date – this was never paid.
 Restieaux sailed with Hayes through the Gilbert Islands (now known as Kiribati) and arrived in Samoa in December 1872.
 He met Louis Beck, who travelled with Hayes on the Leonora; Beck's later published stories helped to build the mythic history of Bully Hayes.